Erik84750/Nextion_DCC-EX_master-pcb/README.md

 2. GERBER

-The gerber files are produced with Elecrow Design Rules constraintsb(http://tinyurl.com/53mj2er3).
+The gerber files are produced with Elecrow Design Rules constraints ( http://tinyurl.com/53mj2er3 ).
 These DRC's require a manufacturer capable of producing high quality prints.

 3. Recommended is the PCB fab Elecrow: https://www.elecrow.com/